railsbridge-boston/railsbridge-boston/views/curriculum/deploy_to_heroku.markdown

 ## Checkpoint: Deploying a Change to Heroku

-To pass this checkpoint, show your TA these steps:

 Make a change to the "Welcome aboard" page, commit the change to Git, and deploy it to Heroku.

 1. Edit the "Welcome aboard" default Rails welcome page.